brandonbiggs/Chimp/README.md

  - `testing.py`
     - Exactly what it sounds like.
 Test code I wanted to run without deleting things in index.
     I was mostly using this for multiproccessing and multithreading.

+### Matrix Implementation
+1. This is nowhere near ready.
+Please do not even try to use it yet.
+2. There are many bugs that I'm working through.
+These are listed below.

+    - When calculating the e_tilde probabilities of the observed nodes, I do a constraint check.
+This constraint check either leaves the value alone, or it removes it if it doesn't meet the constraint.
+The problem I'm having however is that with the matrix implementation we just have a bunch of numbers in the array.
+This is an issue because the constraint check may check something like "Does this word have the letter 'T' in it?".
+We can't do that with just numbers.
+    Dictionaries worked just fine, but numbers don't.
+I created a class for lookups based on the matrix but when doing it dynamically, this could get kind of messy.
+    So we'll need to figure out some kind of approach to make sure everything lines up as it should.